-The Non-Executive Directors are paid Directors' fees, which take into account factors such as the Directors' contributions, effort and time spent, attendance at meetings and frequency of meetings, the respective responsibilities of Directors including the Board Committees on which they serve, market practices and the need to pay competitive fees to attract, retain and motivate Directors.
+The Non-Executive Directors are paid Directors' fees, which take into account factors such as the Directors' contributions, effort and time spent, attendance at and frequency of meetings, the respective responsibilities of Directors including the Board Committees on which they serve, market practices and the need to pay competitive fees to attract, retain and motivate Directors.

-The Board Nominations and Remuneration Committee performs an annual review of the Directors' fee structure and of the computation of the aggregate Directors' fees based on the Board-approved fee structure.
-The annual Directors' fees proposed by the Board are subject to the shareholders' approval at the Company's Annual General Meeting.
+The Board Nominations and Remuneration Committee performs an annual review of the Directors' fee structure and of the computation of the aggregate Directors' fees based on the earlier Board-approved fee structure, before recommending any proposed changes to the Board for endorsement.
+The Directors' fees proposed by the Board each year are subject to the shareholders' approval at the Company's Annual General Meeting.

-The Board has considered the market practices for Non-Executive Director remuneration, and has decided to use the same revised fee structure that commenced from 1 November 2019, for computing the fee for each Non-Executive Director for the FY2020 (in the table set out below):
+The Board Nominations and Remuneration Committee has considered the market practices for Non-Executive Director remuneration, and on its recommendation, the Board has decided to use the same fee structure for computing the fee for each Non-Executive Director for the FY2021 as that used in the previous financial year (in the following table):